 Broker-dealers are not required to maintain errors and omissions insurance to satisfy customer claims.
-Even where sometimes such insurance exists the insurance company may disclaim coverage for a variety of reasons.
+Even where sometimes such insurance exists, the insurance company may deny coverage for a variety of reasons.
 Generally, customers defrauded by most boiler rooms, even if they act quickly, may soon find they have no likely source of recovery.

 The Boiler Room Cold Call

 Most boiler room cases begin with a “cold-call.”
 Someone you do not know calls you to sell you investments.
 Sometimes, customers get these calls because their name is on a “leads list,” or a customer list of some defunct brokerage firm where someone may have had an account that gets passed around from broker to broker as these brokers migrate from brokerage firm to brokerage firm.
 Investors on this list, often referred to as a “suckers list,” will be called repeatedly by other firms employing the same sales tactics.